lotusfish/Gridlock/README.md

 # GRIDLOCK

-Gridlock is a work in progress 1v1 multiplayer indie game in development by [Swordfish Games](https://www.twitter.com/_swordfishgames) project maintained by lotusfish [lotusfishh](https://www.twitter.com/lotusfishgames)
+Gridlock is a work in progress 1v1 multiplayer indie game in development by [Swordfish Games](https://www.twitter.com/_swordfishgames)

+Repo maintained by lotusfish [lotusfishh](https://www.twitter.com/lotusfishgames)

+If you're reading this, the game is most likely on it's first beta release.